Explicit Acyclic Models and (Co)Chain Operations: Introduction

 This paper consists of Parts I, II, and III of our project, which accounts for its length.
-Parts II and III are largely independent of Part I, once some basic ideas about contractions $h$ of chain complexes with $h^2 = 0$, and their use for constructing chain maps, are absorbed from Part I. We contemplated submitting three separate articles.
+Parts II and III are largely independent of Part I, once some basic ideas about contractions{\footnote{A contraction of a complex is a null homotopy of the complex extended by an augmentation.
+So the chain complex is homotopy equivalent to the chain complex of a point.
+Details are in Section 4.} $h$ of chain complexes with $h^2 = 0$, and their use for constructing chain maps, are absorbed from Part I. We contemplated submitting three separate articles.
 Instead, we strongly encourage readers to view this long paper as three separate papers, skip around, discover what is accomplished in the separate parts.
-Some of the technical results in Part I are only used in Part IV, to establish properties of Steenrod operations at the cochain level.
+Some of the technical results will be used in Part IV to establish properties of Steenrod operations at the cochain level.
 Part IV of our project will be submitted separately.\\

 What is the point of explicit cochain level arguments concerning cohomology operations that we pursue in Part IV?
 The actual cochain formulas for Steenrod operations and relations between operations turn out to be hopelessly large to be of any use.
 The homological and homotopy theoretical methods that were used to develop the Steenrod algebra in the 1950's were profound and exquisite.
 The classical applications and computations in examples don't use underlying cochain formulas.
-Originally we believed cochain level formulas for Steenrod operations and Adem relations between compositions of operations would be useful for studying explicit cochain level simplicial set models of two and three stage Postnikov towers, as in our papers [9], [10] on low dimensional Spin bordism and [11] on Pin$^-$ structures.\\
+However, it seems relevant to clarify, for simplicial sets or topological spaces, exactly how the Steenrod operations on cohomology groups can be defined {\it explicitly} at the cochain level, and their properties understood using {\it explicit cochain arguments.} We present an answer in Part IV, using results from Parts I, II, and III, that supplement the original constructions of the 1950's.\\